Courtesy of the Vacuum Landscape 17 Apr 2026

 Workshop: Robusta and the Vacuum Landscape

-Coffee tasting as a shared, embodied experience and the amplification of the voices of local farmers and their protests serve to reflect on the controversies of the plantation industry.
-Also comprising a curated selection of archival landscape photographs and the launch of a publication, the workshop explores how landscape imagery reveals histories of colonialism and uncovers absent and suppressed narratives.
-By unpacking the notion of landscape, the programme opens discussions on how to reclaim the realities of displacement in post(de)colonial times.
+Interwoven with a curated selection of archival landscape photographs and the launch of a publication, the workshop explores how images of landscapes reveal histories of colonialism while unfold absent and suppressed narratives.
+Unpacks the notion of landscape, opening discussions on how to reclaim realities of displacement in post(de)colonial time.

 Please register here.